syagawa/cameyamasan/README.md

 1. git clone this repository to Linux machine.
 2. $ cp py/variables_sample.py py/variables.py
-3. write wi-fi info to py/variables.py
+3. Write ssid and ps to py/variables.py

-### Using Linux as a Wi-Fi access point
+## Using Linux as a Wi-Fi access point

 1. Start Linux
 2. install